Types of civil contracts and their application

 Ecovis | 13 November 2024

 In this article by Ecovis Bulgaria we will introduce you to the most popular civil contracts and their applications.
-We will synthesize features and uses in business and give advice on when is the best time to incorporate them.
+We will synthesise business features and applications and give advice on when is the best time to incorporate them.

 What is a civil contract?

 Working with freelancers and freelance professionals is a popular choice when you need to perform certain duties.
-These can range from website development, accounting and legal services, repairs and more.
-Since these experts are not your employees, you should enter into a civil contract with them.
-This is a legal document that is made between two or more natural or legal persons and describes their rights and obligations for the performance of a particular service or activity.
+These can range from website development, accounting and legal services, repairs, etc. Since these experts are not your employees, you should enter into a civil contract with them.
+This is a legal document that is made between two or more natural or legal persons and that describes their rights and obligations for performance of a particular service or activity.

 It is important to note that a civil contract does not provide the same social and labour rights as an employment contract.
 The contracting authority hires the contractor to work on a specific task.
-The contract describes the conditions, the time for performance, the materials needed and the contractor's compensation.
-This gives the contracting authority a great deal of flexibility, as it is not bound in the long term.
+The contract describes the conditions, time limit for performance, materials needed and the contractor's compensation.
+This gives the contracting authority a great deal of flexibility, since it is not bound in the long term.

 On the contractor's side, he has to complete the assigned task within the deadline.
 But this does not mean that there are strict working hours.
-He is free to manage the project as he wishes, as long as he fulfills the obligations written into the civil contract.
-For example, if you are contracted for accounting services, you are not familiar with the exact work processes, but you expect the end result.
-This gives the accountant the freedom to take the necessary time and deliver a good end product.
+He is free to manage the project as he deems fit, as long as he fulfils the obligations written into the civil contract.
+For example, if you are contracted for accounting services, you are not familiar with the exact work processes, but you expect the final result.
+This gives the accountant the freedom to take the necessary time and to deliver a good end product.

 What types of civil contracts exist?

 Just as a civil contract differs from an employment contract, there are different types of civil contracts - each with its own specificities and requirements.
-What they have in common is that they are all time-bound.
+What they have in common is that they are all time-bound in terms of the performance of any work or service.
 Typically, you are paid upon completion of the task, but contractors choose when to work as long as they meet the deadline.
 No insurance is paid by the contracting company and the freelancer is not entitled to paid annual leave or sick leave at the employer's expense.
 Now that we've covered the similarities, let's look at the most common types of civil contracts:

 If you've been wondering whether to hire a freelancer on employment or civil contract, the latter is a sensible decision.
-When entering into a contract for workmanship, the freelancer must fulfill the commitments described for the controversial contract.
-This may include website creation, a marketing campaign, audit services, repair work, or others.
-He also commits that he will complete the task on time and as required by the obligor.
+When entering into a contract for work, the freelancer must fulfill the commitments described therein.
+This may include website creation, holding of marketing campaigns, provision of audit services, performance of repair work, etc. The freelancer also commits that he will complete the task on time and as required by the obligor.

-The Contractor shall use its own materials unless the Contract provides otherwise.
+The Contractor shall use its own materials unless the contract provides otherwise.
 Responsibility for performance also falls on him, and there are often liquidated damages for poor work.
-In these types of civil contracts, the price is predetermined in the contract but is paid after the work is done.
+In these types of civil contracts, the price is predetermined but it is paid after the work is done.

-These types of civil contracts are drawn up between a trustee and a fiduciary.
-A promissory note is used when the trustee instructs the fiduciary to enter into a transaction on his or her behalf.
-A good example from practice, is when a property owner (trustee) instructs a real estate agency (grantor) to lease his property, for a certain commission.
+These types of civil contracts are entered into between a principal and an agent.
+They are used when the principal instructs the agent to enter into a transaction on his or her behalf.
+A good example from practice is when a property owner (principal) instructs a real estate agency (agent) to lease his property against payment of certain commission.

-It is important to note that any rights the grantor becomes the owner of from the transaction must be transferred to the trustee.
-If cash is to be used in the transaction, it must be provided by the trustee.
+It is important to note that any rights, which the agent becomes the owner of, from the transaction must be transferred to the principal.
+If cash is to be used in the transaction, it must be provided by the principal.

 Copyright Agreement

 This type of civil contract protects the rights of artists and their works.
-They are concluded between the author of the work and the user who wants to use it for commercial purposes.
+It is concluded between the author of the work and the user who wishes to use it for commercial purposes.
 Like other types of civil contracts, there is a term for assigning rights.
-The maximum allowed by law is ten years, but if not agreed, the term is three.
+The maximum term allowed by law is ten years, but if not agreed, the term is three years.

 It is common practice for payment to be set as a percentage of the profit from the use of the work.
 However, if architectural objects or premises are used, a fee may be payable.

-Copyright also affects computer programs and software.
-If a freelancer creates them in the course of employment, they belong to the employer.
+Copyright also affects computer programmes and software.
+If a freelancer develops them in the course of employment, they belong to the employer.

 Service contract